salomt/addo/README.md

 # addo - simple addictive organ
 ## Description

-This is a simple addictive organ for web, written with javascript and css.
+This is a simple additive organ for web, written with javascript and css.
 It uses AudioContext to create sound.

 The keyboard was coded using this tutorial: https://css-tricks.com/how-to-code-a-playable-synth-keyboard/